 Note: these deadlines do not align with those posted on the Provost Office website.

-✓ Application Form: The fillable PDF form supplied by COS for the application cycle that contains summary information about the faculty member’s proposal.
-The remaining documents are uploaded to the PDF form and submitted for consideration by pressing the Submit button at the bottom of the form.
+✓ Application Form: The Microsoft Form supplied by COS for the application cycle that contains summary information about the faculty member’s proposal.
+The remaining documents are uploaded to the form and submitted for consideration by pressing the Submit button at the bottom of the form.

 ✓ Curriculum Vitae (maximum 5 pages): The CV should be current and include the faculty member’s most notable accomplishments in research, teaching, and service activities to date.

 ✓ Project Proposal (maximum 3 pages): The proposal should describe the objectives and anticipated final work products of the study leave.
 The proposal may include several types of activities such as research, book writing, course and courseware development.